altamash8986/Heart_Disease_Predictor/README.md

 # Heart Disease Prediction using Machine Learning

 A machine learning solution for predicting heart disease using the UCI Heart Disease dataset with Random Forest classifier.
+Develop a Disease Prediction Toolkit by training machine learning models (e.g., logistic regression, random forest) to predict diseases using real-world health datasets.
+This project guides beginners to analyze data, build accurate models, and document results in a professional portfolio for healthcare AI/ML roles.

 ## Overview